AzureAD/microsoft-authentication-library-for-dotnet/README.md

 [We provide a full suite of sample applications and documentation on GitHub](https://github.com/AzureADSamples) to help you get started with learning the Azure Identity system.
 This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux.
 We also provide full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.

+## Community Help and Support

+We leverage [Stack Overflow](http://stackoverflow.com/) to work with the community on supporting Azure Active Directory and its SDKs, including this one!
+We highly recommend you ask your questions on Stack Overflow (we're all on there!)
+Also browser existing issues to see if someone has had your question before.

+We recommend you use the "adal" tag so we can see it!
+Here is the latest Q&A on Stack Overflow for ADAL: [http://stackoverflow.com/questions/tagged/adal](http://stackoverflow.com/questions/tagged/adal)

+## Security Reporting

+If you find a security issue with our libraries or services please report it to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as possible.
+Your submission may be eligible for a bounty through the [Microsoft Bounty](http://aka.ms/bugbounty) program.
+Please do not post security issues to GitHub Issues or any other public site.
+We will contact you shortly upon receiving the information.
+We encourage you to get notifications of when security incidents occur by visiting [this page](https://technet.microsoft.com/en-us/security/dd252948) and subscribing to Security Advisory Alerts.

+## Contributing

+All code is licensed under the Apache 2.0 license and we triage actively on GitHub.
+We enthusiastically welcome contributions and feedback.
+You can clone the repo and start contributing now, but check [this document](./contributing.md) first.

 ## Diagnostics

 The following are the primary sources of information for diagnosing issues: